Ross Island, South Andaman district: 1942-1945: Japanese Period

 From 1942 to 1945, the island was occupied by the Japanese.
 The Government House became the residence of the Japanese admiral for three years (from March 1942 to October 1945).
 It was during this period that Subhas Chandra Bose, who took the help of Japanese in his fight against the British, stayed at the Island for a day in December 1943.
 Netaji also hoisted the national tricolor at the top of the Government House.
 The Japanese too left their imprint on the island which stand in the form of bunkers used as watch points to safeguard the Island from any invasion.

 1945: Recapture by British

 The allies reoccupied the island in 1945 and later abandoned it.

-1947-onward Indendent India
+1947-onward Independent India

 1979: Indian naval post

 In April 1979, the island was handed over to the Navy.
 The island is maintained by the Naval Base INS Jarawa, which was commissioned in 1964 and is based in Port Blair.